qewer33/whittle/README.md

 **whittle**'s workflow is *optimized for low-poly modelling* and is rather similar to that of **picoCAD**'s. whittle also takes advantage of the dual screens of the 3DS, the *top screen is reserved exclusively for the model preview*, while the *bottom touchscreen houses all of the editing functionality and view options*, intended to be used with the 3DS stylus.

-whittle has two main *workspaces* (3D & 2D), the 3D workspca is for working with the general geometry and the 3D appereance of the model while the 2D workbench is for working on the texture atlas and UV mapping.
+whittle has two main *workspaces* (3D & 2D), the 3D workspca is for working with the general geometry and the 3D appereance of the model while the 2D workspace is for working on the texture atlas and UV mapping.
 Each workspace has different *modes* to do different tasks.

 ## 3D Workspace